askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 cd ..
 ```

-5. **Navigate back to Cloud Build and in the left sidebar, click History.** Watch the Cloud Build logs as the Continuous Deployment pipeline runs, using `kubectl apply -k` to apply the prod overlay and deploy to the `cymbal-prod` cluster:
+#### 5. **Navigate back to Cloud Build and in the left sidebar, click History.**

+Watch the Cloud Build logs as the Continuous Deployment pipeline runs, using `kubectl apply -k` to apply the prod overlay and deploy to the `cymbal-prod` cluster:

 ![cd success](screenshots/cd-success.png)

-6. You should now have multiple Pods running in your production cluster.
-Get the pods in the `cymbal-prod` cluster:
+#### 6. Return to a terminal and get the pods in the `cymbal-prod` cluster:

 ```
 kubectx cymbal-prod; kubectl get pods --all-namespaces --selector=org=cymbal-bank